shresth26/30-Days-of-ML/README.md

 * It's always good to know about the theory and code of the pre-defined functions used directly by us.

 * I implemented the model on the 'signs' dataset.

+<h2> Day 9 (10-04-2020) : PyTorch </h2>

+* Today I started learning about the basics of the PyTorch deep learning framework.

+* Looked up the differences between Tensorflow and PyTorch.

+* Implemented the framework on the University of California car dataset.

+* Here's the notebook for it.

+<h2> Day 10 (11-04-2020) : ResNet and Inception </h2>

+* Today I started Week 2 of the fourth course in the Deep learning specialization.

+* Various architectures like ResNet, AlexNet and Inception were discussed in detail.

+* Read about the effectiveness of 1x1 convolution.

+* Would soon read the research papers on these architectures.